 There are a ton of scams that exist.
 And scammers will find their next victim using all kinds of mediums.
 Phones, the Internet, text messages, and so on.
 It doesn’t matter what they use.
-As long as they achieve their main objection of extracting as much money from you as possible, they’ll do whatever it takes to sucker in their next victim.
-Luckily, you just so happen to be stumbling across this.
-Our mission is to make sure that you don’t become the next victim in scams like the one we’ll be talking about here.
+As long as they achieve their main objection of extracting as much money from you as possible, they’ll do whatever it takes to sucker you in.
+But luckily you just so happen to be stumbling across this.
+Our mission here is to make sure that you don’t become the next victim in scams like the one we’ll be talking about here.

 We’ll be talking about a scam known as a “debt collection scam”.
 This is one of the many telephone scams that still happen even to this day.
-And people like the elderly and the unaware are more than likely to fall victim of this scam.
-And you may too if you’re not aware of what they are, how they operate, and how you can protect yourself from this type of scam.
+And people like the elderly and the unaware, are more likely to fall victim to this scam.
+And you may also become a victim too, if you’re not made aware of what they are, how they operate, and how you can protect yourself from this type of scam.

-Let’s dig into what they’re all about, how they work, and what you need to do in order to prevent yourself from becoming the next victim of their scam.
+Let’s dig into what they’re all about, how they work, and what you need to do in order to prevent yourself from becoming the next victim.

 How Debt Collector Scams Started: